golubitsky/blog/other_blogs.md

 - [An open source developer's guide to systems programming - Alex Bunardzic](https://opensource.com/article/22/4/systems-programming?sc_cid=7016000000127ECAAY)
 - [Systems Thinking Examples - JP Ovaska](https://jpovaska.com/category/systems-thinking-examples/)
 - [Simple Made Easy - Rich Hickey (YouTube)](https://www.youtube.com/watch?v=SxdOUGdseq4) — one of the best talks ever.
 State complects value and time (~35:40).
+- [TDD on the Front End - Geepaw Hill](https://www.geepawhill.org/2020/03/11/tdd-on-the-front-end/) — the notion is to not test frameworks (which call our code) — move all the business logic out of the framework

 #### Workflow